lgdiass/qphenocrops/README.md

-# QPhenoCrops
+# PhenoCrops

-**QPhenoCrops** is a framework for analyzing satellite-derived vegetation time series and extracting phenological metrics from temporary agricultural crops.
+**PhenoCrops** is a framework for analyzing satellite-derived vegetation time series and extracting phenological metrics from temporary agricultural crops.

 It leverages Sentinel-2 imagery and vegetation indices (such as NDVI) to identify key crop development stages based on temporal patterns, enabling consistent and reproducible phenological analysis.